zwave-js/node-red-contrib-zwave-js/README.md

 **node-red-contrib-zwave-js** is based on  [ZWave-JS](https://zwave-js.github.io/node-zwave-js/#/).
 ZWave-JS is actively  maintained, fast and supports the security command class.

+## Home Assistant Users
+Confusion has come about, with the new zwave stack for HA, which just so happens to be based on the same z-wave js lib, this node-red plugin uses.

+This plugin, is not designed to bridge node-red and HA, it's designed for use in node-red  only, regardless of it's host/container.

 The node operates in 2 ways : **Managed** and **Unmanaged**

 Managed Mode is where the plugin it's self, manages the routing to the correct command class